-A key chapter in David's career was spent in the commercial advertising world, directing spots for the likes of Adidas, Verizon, and Polaroid, and a range of beauty brands including L'Oreal, Olay, Neutrogena, Revlon, Pantene, Covergirl, and Maybelline -- which became his specialty.
+David segued into the commercial advertising world, directing spots for the likes of Adidas, Verizon, and Polaroid, and a range of beauty brands including L'Oreal, Olay, Neutrogena, Revlon, Pantene, Covergirl, and Maybelline -- which became his specialty.
 Starring such beauties as Julianne Moore, Halle Berry, Sarah Jessica Parker, Kerry Washington and Jennifer Garner, David quickly became a favorite and dependable asset for premier beauty brands and agencies.
 "David is a total package," says Alice Ericsson, Executive Creative Director at Grey, New York.
 "He's a conceptualist, very visual, has excellent taste and is a perfectionist in the details.
 When I first met David, he was a fashion designer and his artistic talent shows in his approach to every job.
 The celebrities and supermodels all love him.
 Not only does he have an unequaled understanding of what makes fashion tick, he knows talent.
 He's directed L'Oreal cosmetics, Pantene and Covergirl commercials for me, and he created one of the most successful and iconic campaigns for Covergirl ever"

 Simultaneously, David was drawn to the intimacy and creative freedom offered by print projects and began shooting fashion and celebrity portraits, eventually allowing him the ability to deliver both film & still packages for his advertising clients.
 His editorial subjects have included Chloe Sevigny, Diane Kruger, Gia Coppola, and Christy Turlington and have appeared in such publications as Glamour, GQ, Elle and C.